Patching Helm-Deployed Workloads with kubectl

 --type='json' \

-✅ What happens here:
+-p='[{"op":"replace","path":"/spec/template/spec/containers/0/image","value":"myregistry.azurecr.io/azure-pipelines-agent:ubuntu-16.04"}]'β What happens here:

-: Overwrites the existing container image.- The deployment triggers a new rollout with updated pods.
+--type=json: Specifies a JSON patch (more precise than merge patch).op: replace: Overwrites the existing container image.- The deployment triggers a new rollout with updated pods.

-🔄Scaling for Safe Rollouts
+πScaling for Safe Rollouts

 Sometimes a pod replica resists being replaced cleanly (e.g., CrashLoopBackOff).
 One trick is to temporarily scale the deployment up, let new replicas roll out, and then scale back: